johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 - **Enhanced Security**: By distributing data and control across multiple nodes, federated systems reduce the risk of single points of failure and make unauthorized access more difficult.

 ### The Role of Artificial Intelligence and Policy Engines

+> Farther down the road is the prospect of political federation.
+So far, it has proved an unsuccessful experiment, torpedoed in several instances by prickly national and even tribal sensitivities and by the fear of bureaucrats that co-operation would eliminate duplication of ministries—and hence their jobs.

 AI and policy engines are critical in processing the vast amounts of data generated by transparent, federated supply chains.